ISRO: The INSAT series

 The Indian National Satellite System (INSAT) is the country's telecommunication system.
 It is a series of multipurpose geostationary satellites built and launched by ISRO to satisfy the telecommunications, broadcasting, meteorology and search-and-rescue needs.
 Since the introduction of the first one in 1983, INSAT has become the largest domestic communication system in the Asia-Pacific Region.
 It is a joint venture of DOS, the Department of Telecommunications, India Meteorological Department, All India Radio and Doordarshan.
 The overall coordination and management of INSAT system rests with the Secretary-level INSAT Coordination Committee.
 The nomenclature of the series was changed to "GSAT" from "INSAT", then further changed to "CMS" from 2020 onwards.
 These satellites have been used by the Indian Armed Forces as well.
 GSAT-9 or "SAARC Satellite" provides communication services for India's smaller neighbors.

 Gagan Satellite Navigation System

-The Ministry of Civil Aviation has decided to implement an indigenous Satellite-Based Regional GPS Augmentation System also known as Space-Based Augmentation System (SBAS) as part of the Satellite-Based Communications, Navigation, Surveillance and Air Traffic Management plan for civil aviation.
+The Ministry of Civil Aviation has decided to implement an indigenous Satellite-Based Regional GPS Augmentation System also known as Space-Based Augmentation System as part of the Satellite-Based Communications, Navigation, Surveillance and Air Traffic Management plan for civil aviation.
 The Indian SBAS system has been given the acronym GAGAN – GPS Aided GEO Augmented Navigation.
 A national plan for satellite navigation including implementation of a Technology Demonstration System (TDS) over Indian airspace as a proof of concept has been prepared jointly by Airports Authority of India and ISRO.
 The TDS was completed during 2007 with the installation of eight Indian Reference Stations at different airports linked to the Master Control Centre located near Bengaluru.